jon-jacky/home/commonplace.md

 - *Out of Sheer Rage: Wrestling with D. H. Lawrence* by Geoff Dyer, pages 90, 137-138, 149, 152-153, 229, 231-232 (no link):
-  "All the work of (Lawrence's) maturity was built on his relatiionship with Frieda.
+  "All the work of (Lawrence's) maturity was built on his relationship with Frieda.
 'Fidelity to oneself means fidelity single and unchanging, to one other one.'
 His adult life begins with the unalterable fact of his marriage. ...